Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README.md

 If you want to protect your Windows installation there are a few extra steps you need to do before.

 1. Increase your Windows EFI size form 100MB to 200MB.
 (This is crutial.
-Without doing this during partition formating you can and will corrupt your EFI or wort corrupt ypır entire drive.)
+Without doing this during partition formating you can and will corrupt your EFI or wort corrupt your entire drive.)
 I reccomend MiniTool Partition Wizard.

 2.Partition the disk you want to install MacOS.
 Give a minimum of 120GB.
 It will fill up fast.

 3.Format the new partition to FAT32

 Now continiue with the singleboot installation.